CrocoFactory/sensei/docs/learn/user_guide/managing_requests.md

 ### Is empty

-You can check whether client is empty
+You can check whether a client is empty:

 ```python
 manager = Manager()